yz17970/MeganBeaudry-Project/README.md

-This is the class project for Megan Beaudry.
+This is the class project for Megan Beaudry, a general overview is provided below.

 This data was collected by myself during my Master of Science at the Univeristy of Alberta.
 This is water quality data Alberta.
 This project focuses specifically on Arcobacter butzleri.